 My organization would like to apply for a grant from United Way.
 How do I learn more?

-If the volunteer-led Community Impact Council elects to open the process for the next grant cycle, that would occur in late 2020 or early 2021.
-Announcements pertaining to the grant processes are disseminated to local media partners, posted to the website, and shared across our diverse social media channels.
+Announcements pertaining to the community grant processes are disseminated to local media partners, posted to the grants section of the website, and shared across our diverse social media channels.

 For additional queries, please email United Way Blackhawk Region Vice President Denise Peters-Kauihou or phone 608.314.8424.